-Likewise, researchers must consider cultural and geographic norms, and participant expectations and sensitivities.
-The collection of demographic information must keep in mind that additional data may lead to identifiability or reidentification of participants.
+Likewise, researchers must give consideration to cultural and geographic norms, and participant expectations and sensitivities.
+The collection of demographic information must keep in mind that additional data may lead to identifiability or re-identification of participants.

 3. INDIGENOUS RESEARCH CONSIDERATIONS